Menu

 Crete has two international airports serving European routes

-If you're planning a Crete road trip, compare rental car prices on Discovercars to find the best deals across local and international providers.
+If you're planning a Crete road trip, compare rental car prices on DiscoverCars and lock in the best price before arrival.

 Flights to Corfu, Rhodes, Kos, Zakynthos: All have international airports with seasonal European connections.
 Domestic flights from Athens serve them year-round.
 Less practical for open-jaw returns to the US due to fewer European hub connections than Santorini or Crete.